MichaelCurrin/instant-website/README.md

 ## What are URL parameters?

-URL parameters are a way of sending data to a webpage using the URL - typically when sending data when responding to a form.
+URL parameters are a way of sending data to a webpage using the URL - typically when sending data when responding to a form or doing a search.

 Example of URL parameters: